cmu-db/15721-s24-ee1/proposal/final-presentation.md

 ---

 # Problem: In Memory?
-We need a buffer pool!

 We found that we needed to spill data to disk to handle large queries.

-However, to take advantage of our asynchronous architecture, we needed to implement an asynchronous buffer pool manager.
+However, to take advantage of our asynchronous architecture, we needed to implement an **asynchronous buffer pool manager.**

 ---